 - Eustace John Mordaunt (1901 - 1988) married Anne Francis Gilmour (? - 1976) in 1934

-- Robin Charles Mordaunt (1908 - 1998) married Brita Thoren from Sweden in 1940 and they emigrated New Zealand.
+- Robin Charles Mordaunt (22nd February, 1909 - 1998) married Brita Thoren (1916 - 2011) from Sweden in January, 1939.
+In the war, he joined the Royal Air Force as a Pilot Officer.
+He was a shot down in November 1940 and spent the remainder of the war in Stalag 3.
+After the war he and his family emigrated New Zealand.
 They first appear in the New Zealand Electoral Roll in 1949 when he was described as a schoolmaster in Wakatu, Nelson.

 A correspondent,Martin, kindly wrote the following to me in June 2018